Experienced Semi-Truck Accident Firm

 To avoid this, it is imperative that you work with a team that knows the inner workings of Virginia truck law.

-For instance, did you know that truck drivers must follow a federal set of guidelines that define when and for how long they can operate their vehicle?
+For instance, did you know that truck drivers must follow a federal set of guidelines that define when and for how long they can operate their vehicles?

 The Federal Motor Carrier Safety Administration (FMCSA) lays out these laws, known as “hours of service” regulations.